khyeonn/khyeonn.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hey there!
-I'm Max Kim.
-I'm an aspiring mechanical engineer with a passion for innovation and problem-solving.
+I'm Max.
+I'm an aspiring mechanical engineer experienced in control systems, mechatronics, and machine learning.

-I graduated with a B.S. in Mechanical Engineering from the University of Maryland in 2023, and I'm currently wrapping up my Master's degree from the same school, which I expect to receive in 2024.
+I earned my B.S in Mechanical Engineering from the University of Maryland in 2023, and will be receiving my M.S. from the same school in 2024.

-I love getting my hands dirty and bringing ideas into reality.
-My primary interests are in control systems, robotics, and machine learning.
+During my studies, I've worked on various projects that integrate mechanical, electrical, and software systems to tackle today's engineering challenges.

+I love applying what I learned to solve complex problems, create innovative solutions, and bring ideas to life.